 Overall, online gambling is still a grey area, essentially making it legal for Indian residents to gamble online using offshore casinos and bookmakers, that are legal and licensed in their territories.
 Offshore gambling sites (like the ones listed on BettingGuide) operate in this grey area where there is still no explicit law against online gambling for players from India.

 Residents of India can gamble legally on betting sites such as bet365, Betway, and all of the gambling sites on BettingGuide, as they are offshore, legal and licensed.
-Compare our list of the best betting sites in India for 2020 that accept Indian players and deposits in Indian Rupees.
+Compare our list of the best betting sites in India that accept Indian players and deposits in Indian Rupees.